Left 4 Dead (franchise): Infected characters

 The Infected characters within the game are divided into four categories.
-The most abundant are the "common" infected, the least deformed of the infected creatures.
+The most abundant are the "Common" Infected, the least deformed of the infected creatures.
 Alone, these infected are weak, but in large numbers, they pose a significant threat to the Survivors.
-Often, the Director will engineer a "horde", where a large number of the common infected charge the players.
+Often, the Director will engineer a "horde", where a large number of Common Infected charge the players.
 Hordes can also be created by setting off in-game "crescendo events" that usually involve some loud noise created by the players, or by activating a car alarm.
 As such, many individual levels feature a unique, noisy event, such as the raising of a rusty elevator, where a very large horde will be attracted, with the players given forewarning so that they can prepare for the onslaught.

-A second type of infected introduced in Left 4 Dead 2, are the "uncommon infected".
-Uncommon infected are unique to certain campaigns and, though not any stronger than the common infected, have a special ability that can hamper the players' progress.
-For example, the uncommon infected in "Hard Rain" are infected road workers that are still wearing protective ear pieces, making them immune to the lure of pipe bombs.
+A second type of infected introduced in Left 4 Dead 2, are the "Uncommon Infected".
+Uncommon infected are unique to certain campaigns and have a special ability that can hamper the players' progress.
+For example, the Uncommon Infected in "Hard Rain" are infected road workers that are still wearing protective ear pieces, making them immune to the sound of pipe bombs.

-The third type of infected creature are the "special" infected.
+The third type of Infected are the "Special Infected".
 Each of these creatures appear less frequently during a campaign, and are designed to keep the players working together as a team.
-They have very specific vocalizations, as well as leitmotifs which are inserted into the game's soundtrack when the AI Director places one, allowing Survivor players some forewarning.
-They serve as playable characters for the Infected in the games' versus modes.
+A Survivor that is attacked by these Special Infected is rendered completely incapable of taking action, encapsulating their intent: the victim must be rescued by other Survivors as they cannot help themselves.
+Special Infected have very specific vocalizations, as well as leitmotifs which are inserted into the game's soundtrack when the AI Director places one, allowing Survivor players some forewarning.
+They serve as playable characters for the Infected in the games' Versus and Scavenge modes.